 SEMrush offers an extensive list of functions to help you discover keywords and phrases your competitors are leveraging to drive traffic to their site.

-SEMrush also categorizes keywords in groups, saving you time to delete irrelevant niches from your list.
+SEMrush also categorizes keywords into groups, saving you time to delete irrelevant niches from your list.
 You’ll rarely find this function in other tools.

 - In-depth keyword overview